- April 12, 2017

 Symptoms of a TBI are not as evident as broken bones or dislocations.
 They can involve vague issues such as confusion, headache, blurred vision, or slurred speech.
 Important to diagnose, there is increasing evidence that brain injuries can lead to degenerative brain disease later in life.
 In fact, a recent study conducted at the University of Maryland School of Medicine in Baltimore has discovered a possible link between brain injury and dementia.
 Researchers there determined that microparticles found in the spinal fluid of people who have suffered a TBI are secreted by microglia in response to brain injury.
 Making up about 10 percent of the brain’s cells, microglia are activated immune cells whose many functions include locating injured neurons and stripping away the connection between them.
+If you believe you may have a legal case related to medical malpractice, it’s essential to consult with a qualified Medical malpractice lawyer.

 The microparticles appear to spread inflammation beyond the injury site and are also capable of activating microglia that are at rest, suggesting that once present, they could trigger further inflammation by themselves.
 Inflammation occurs at a cellular level and is the immune system’s response to infection, irritation, or damage.
 It has been linked to the degeneration of nerve cells that play a part in dementia – a condition for which there currently is no cure.